xuajhen/xuajhen/README.md

-Hello Everyone. :grin: \
+#### Hello Everyone. :grin: \
-I'm currently learning C and CPP.
+  I'm currently improving C and CPP skill.
+  I graduated with a bachelor degree in NCYU EE.
+  From Now, I am Research on Storage Systems in NTUST.

 <!---